-Do photochromic (transition) lenses block blue light?
-Yes, but blue light protection is not the primary reason people use photochromic lenses.
+Do photochromic (transition) lenses filter blue light?
+Yes, but blue light filtering is not the primary reason people use photochromic lenses.

 Most people buy photochromic lenses to ease the transition from artificial (indoor) to natural (outdoor) lighting.
 Because photochromic lenses have the ability to darken in the sunlight while providing UV protection, they eliminate the need for prescription sunglasses.

-Plus, photochromic lenses have a third benefit: They block blue light — both from the sun and from your digital screens.
+Plus, photochromic lenses have a third benefit: They filter blue light — both from the sun and from your digital screens.

 Are photochromic lenses good for computer use?
 Absolutely!

-Although photochromic lenses were designed for a different purpose, they do have blue light blocking capabilities.
+Although photochromic lenses were designed for a different purpose, they do have some blue light filtering capabilities.

-Photochromic lenses protect against the highest energy level on the light spectrum, which means they also protect against blue light and are great for computer use.
+Photochromic lenses are designed to filter some of the highest energy level on the light spectrum, which means they also filter some blue-violet light.

 SEE RELATED: Computer glasses: Relieving computer eye strain

-READY TO PROTECT YOUR EYES FROM BLUE LIGHT?
+READY TO PROTECT YOUR EYES FROM UV?
 Shop for photochromic lenses at an eyewear retailer near you.